 The answer is, potentially, to consider them both private utterances.
-Marvell’s turn from the royalist coteries to Cromwellian between 1649/50 and 1654 was clearly a troubling and wrenching experience, expressed not only in the literature of these years but also by his time spent in the intermittent years with Sir Thomas Fairfax, the resigned commander-in-chief of the Parliamentary army, whose position was even less straightforward.
+Marvell’s turn from the royalist coteries to Cromwellian between 1649 and 1654 was clearly a wrenching experience, expressed not only in his writing of these years but also by his time spent with Sir Thomas Fairfax, the resigned commander-in-chief of the New Model Army, whose position was even less straightforward.

 Chameleons and Dark Corners

 Marvell knew Hall and Nedham, we suspect, in 1650.
-Both had switched to serve Parliament, but, unlike May, there is little sign of attack in their direction.
+Both had switched to serve Parliament, but, unlike Thomas May, there is little sign of attack in their direction.
 Marvell and Hall thought alike on certain issues.
 Nedham, the leading publicist of the age, revelled in changing his allegiance to wherever the money and security were coming from.